ProfEngel/OpenTuneWeaver/howto.md

 ---

 ## 4. Start OTW (Port 8080)
 After confirmation, the UI runs on port 8080.
-Open it from the Connect tab via the HTTP Service link.
+Open it from the Connect tab via the HTTP Service link or if you installed it locally than open it from your http://localhost:8080.

 ![Connect tab: HTTP Service 8080](assets/7.png)
 *Open the OTW UI on port 8080.*

 The OTW landing page shows the eight pipeline stages and progress.
+Here you'll also see the quick settings for fine-tuning, which can be adjusted granularly in the Expert Settings tab.
+Files (docx, pdf, xlsx, txt, etc.) can be uploaded under the quick settings.
+Once everything is correct, the pipeline can be started.
+The refresh status shows the current status of the pipeline.
+This can be viewed in detail in the Terminal tab.

 ![OTW pipeline overview](assets/8.png)
 *Pipeline status and progress.*